Skip to main content

 • /var/log/syslog or /var/log/messages

-• Consider centralized logging
+• Consider implementing centralized logging.

-6. Limit User Privileges
+6. Limit user privileges

-7. Configure SELinux or AppArmor
+7. Utilize SELinux or AppArmor

-8. Install Security Tools
+8. Install security tools

 sudo apt install lynis